 Michigan Retail Index

-Michigan’s retail industry posted strong sales numbers in July for the second month in a row, and forecasts for the end of summer and beginning of fall also rose, according to the Michigan Retail Index, a joint project of Michigan Retailers Association (MRA) and the Federal Reserve Bank of Chicago.
+Seventy-nine percent of Michigan retail businesses expect to grow their sales this year, with the increases averaging 2.4 percent, according to the Michigan Retail Index, a joint project of Michigan Retailers Association (MRA) and the Federal Reserve Bank of Chicago.

-The July survey of MRA members showed 63 percent of retailers increased sales over the same month last year, while 18 percent recorded declines and 19 percent reported no change.
-The results create a seasonally adjusted performance index of 74.9, up from 66.7 in June.
-A year ago July the Index stood at 63.9.
+The January monthly survey of MRA members showed 49 percent of retailers increased sales over the same month last year, while 33 percent recorded declines and 18 percent reported no change.
+The results create a seasonally adjusted performance index of 60.0, down from 66.5 in December.
+A year ago January the performance index stood at 42.5.